-Article by Kennedy Keown.
+Article by Kennedy Keown

-Like all fashion enthusiasts and stylists alike, Mindy Scheier – a fashion designer and mother of a child with a disability – had a dream and a mission.
-In the beginning of her career, she wanted to be “the next Betsey Johnson, a global brand, the next major designer to hit our world.”
+Like all fashion enthusiasts and stylists, Mindy Scheier – a fashion designer and mother of a child with a disability – had a dream and a mission.
+At the beginning of her career, she wanted to be “the next Betsey Johnson, a global brand, the next major designer to hit our world.”
 Mindy Scheier has worked in the fashion industry for over 20 years.
-She was a key member of the design for the INC collection, as well as a stylist for Saks Fifth Ave in New York City, New York.
+She was a key member of the design for the INC collection, as well as a stylist for Saks Fifth Ave in New York City.
 Scheier, also a devoted mother, used her love for inspiring children and influencing fashion to start Future Fashionistas, a fashion design school for kids.

 “The very thing that I loved was to get dressed every day, and this was the very thing that caused him pain, anxiety, and frustration every day… it was such as aha moment in my life that here I was, thinking about what I was gonna wear the next day, and I didn’t stop for a second to think about the power of clothing.
 To think about the fact that Oliver wearing sweatpants every day made him feel like he was dressing disabled.
 So, you bet Oliver went into school wearing jeans the next day.
 When I showed him these jeans that I modified, he lit up.
 He was filled with joy.
 His confidence changed, and his self-esteem changed.
 What an amazing power clothing has.”
 (Mindy Scheier, Runway of Dreams Las Vegas)

-This wonderfully ironic event with her son sparked her next passion and the Runway of Dreams Foundation was born.
-The Runway of Dreams Foundation (RWODF) – started in 2014 by Scheier – is a non-profit organization that works toward a future of inclusion, acceptance and opportunity in the fashion industry for people with disabilities.
-Founded on the basis that clothing is a basic human need, the Runway of Dreams Foundation develops, delivers and supports charitable initiatives to broaden the reach of adaptive clothing and promote the differently-abled community in the fashion industry.
-Through adaptive clothing donations, employment opportunity initiatives, adaptive design workshops, awareness building campaigns and scholarships programs, the Runway of Dreams Foundation is empowering people with disabilities with opportunity, confidence, independence, and style.
+This wonderfully ironic experience with her son sparked her next passion and the Runway of Dreams Foundation was born.
+The Runway of Dreams Foundation (RWODF) – started in 2014 by Scheier – is a non-profit organization that works toward a future of inclusion, acceptance, and opportunity in the fashion industry for people with disabilities.
+Founded on the basis that clothing is a basic human need, the Runway of Dreams Foundation develops, delivers, and supports charitable initiatives to broaden the reach of adaptive clothing and promote the differently-abled community in the fashion industry.
+Through adaptive clothing donations, employment opportunity initiatives, adaptive design workshops, awareness-building campaigns, and scholarship programs, the Runway of Dreams Foundation is empowering people with disabilities with opportunity, confidence, independence, and style.

 Grace Burton is very passionate and dedicated to adaptive fashion.
 She described, “As a future recreational therapist, why has this never been considered a topic or issue in our field?
 I mean, think about it – we will be working with individuals with special needs and disabilities to do the many activities that they want to do.
 That could be hiking, skiing, swimming, recreational sports, and much more.
 Adaptive clothing is needed and crucial to these kinds of activities.”
 Ms. Burton sees Runway of Dreams IU having a prominent future on Indiana University Bloomington campus.
 “Like all clubs, we will start out small.
 But my vision and what I see happening for us is extravagant.
 I hope that once the word spreads and everyone sees how much adaptive clothing can benefit, boost, change a person’s life, our organization can grow to the size of IUDM.”